antrea-io/antrea/ci/jenkins/README.md

 result, all jobs' results and details are available publicly [here](https://jenkins.antrea-ci.rocks/).
 We are using Cluster API for vSphere ([CAPV](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere)) for creating and managing workload clusters.
-For each job build, a completely new workload cluster will be created.
+The management cluster is a kind cluster on Jenkins node.
+For each job build, a completely new workload cluster will be created by this management cluster.
 As soon as the build finishes, the cluster should be deleted.
 This ensures that all tests are run on a clean testbed.

 ### List of Jenkins jobs